bitjson/geyser/README.md

 Each time a value is delivered to the MongoObserver, the MongoSubscriber will emit.
 The observable will also emit `error` and `complete` signals.

+### Using an Existing MongoDB Connection

 `MongoObservable` and `MongoObserver` can also be created from an existing MongoDB connection.
+The following example is a simple latency test.

 ```js
 import { MongoClient } from "mongodb";